AarohiChopra/BPA-and-BPs-Catfishing-the-ERs/Estradiol/README.md

 ### Heatmap of Normalized Gene Expression and Log2 Fold Change
 - **`normCountsheatmapEstra`**
 Heatmap displays normalized expression (Z-scores) of selected estrogen-responsive genes across control and estradiol-treated MCF-7 samples.
 The side annotations indicate log2 fold change and average expression values, highlighting genes consistently up- or downregulated in response to estradiol exposure.

+\* Samples that were associated with Plate 1B index G were excluded from the analysis as showed low intra-group correlation.